 Be attentive and wear your seat belt while driving anywhere around Gig Harbor, even for short drives.
 Don't be aggressive when driving around trucks.
 Because of their size, they appear to be going slower than they really are.
 Cutting it short around a truck could be disastrous.

 Use your turn signals when starting to pass.
 Once you can see the full truck in your rear view mirror, it's safe to signal and move over.
 It's essential not to cut it short or slow quickly when you pull in front of a truck.

 Be careful passing a truck at an intersection in Gig Harbor.
 Trucks need to turn wide to maneuver through Gig Harbor streets.
-Squeezing between a truck and the curb could put your car in your Gig Harbor body shop or Mackert Automotive LLC.
+Squeezing between a truck and the curb could put your car in your Gig Harbor body shop or Mackert Automotive.
 Look for the truck's turn signals.

 We're on 3416-B 57th ST CT NW in Gig Harbor, Washington 98335

 Call us to make an appointment at 253-851-3307.